Robert-van-Engelen/Forth500/manual.md

 Some Forth implementations use `DEFERS` to do the same.

+**WARNING:** a deferred word referencing a word that is deleted with `FORGET` or deleted with a `MARKER` is no longer executable.
+Executing it will likely lead to a crash, because the reference is deleted.

 ### Noname definitions

 A nameless colon definition just stores code that cannot be referenced by name.